Lunar2kPS/advanced-cpp/README.md

 ---

+## 🛠️ Platform Support
+- ✅ Windows
+- ❌ MacOS
+- ✅ Linux (tested on Zorin/Ubuntu)
+- ❌ Raspberry Pi (will test on armx64)

-### 🛠️ TODO's
+## 🛠️ Project TODO's
+This project is very much in-progress.
+Here are some things I'd like to do next:

-- ⚠️ **I need to document the setup better,** and make it easier to build.
+- ⚠️ **I need to document the setup better for .NET hosting,** and make it easier to build.
 Currently, you need to copy the VS output files from the csharp project into the C++ program's output directory for the .NET hosting to work.
 - Open questions about Linux:
     - Why did linking against dl work but not against libdl?
     - Why did we need to link against pthread?
 Is this intentional?